c3g/arc/README.md

 * [Genpipes in a Container](https://hub.docker.com/r/c3genomics/genpipes/)
 * [Magic Castle](https://github.com/ComputeCanada/magic_castle/)

-Here are some of the things we expect doing for them in the future:

-  * Database management so they can track process and data
-  * Deploy some kind of [Nexflow Execution engine](https://www.nextflow.io/docs/latest/executor.html)

-Note that the TechDev groups work in close collaboration with the Service group that help them run analysis on large project.

-The second group we serve is the Data group.
-One of their projects is the [Bento platform](https://github.com/bento-platform).
+The Data groups goal is too make our data available to the broader comunity.
+To do so, they develop their own system, the [Bento platform](https://github.com/bento-platform).
 They also work on a [LIMS](https://en.wikipedia.org/wiki/Laboratory_information_management_system), called [freezeman](https://github.com/c3g/freezeman).
+They also manage data acces to exeternal group on the Globus Platform.

-The data group develops web front end and back end system to share and manage research data.
-As such they have front end and back end developer, they also have data architect, which can could handy if we want advice or help in these area.
+The data group develops web front end and back end systems to share and manage research data.
+As such they have front end and back end developer, they also have data architects, which can comes handy when we want advices or help in these area.
 We wake sure that:

 * They have the right architecture and tooling do develop and deploy their platforms in general, and more specifically on our OpenStack cloud.
-* They can identify and on board users that need access to their platforms.
+* They can identify and onboard users that need access to their platforms with the right idientity management tooling.

-This last point about identity is really important and will, in fact be one of the first service that we want to deploy on the SD4H platform.
+This last point about identity is really important and will, in fact be one of the central services that we want to deploy on the SD4H platform.

-### Specific services or platform
+The TechDev and Data groups works in close collaboration with the Service group.
+Service help them run analysis and share data on large project.
+The service team will aslo be the first users of the techdev tools.
+If we do our work properly with the TechDev and Data teams, Services should be able to use what we have work on witout much problems.
+They are our first _production_ users.

+### Identiry and Autentication

+One of the underlying point of all the project we will work on is the identification and autentication of users on the platform.

 A [Comanage Registry](https://github.com/Internet2/comanage-registry) instance to give access to Bento clients via the [OIDC protocol](https://openid.net/connect/).
 This federated authorization platform is pretty flexible.
 We first want to use it with a local keycloak as the identity provider and the google id of the c3g (computationalgenimics.ca), but would like to also have the [Canadian Access Federation (CAF)](https://www.canarie.ca/identity/caf/), we could also add other provider like google.